+- What is Desktop Virtualization

 - Why consider a Desktop Virtualization project?

 - Key terms to understand

 - Comparing leading VDI vendors

-- Evaluating products
+- Evaluating Products

 - Hardware

 - Budgeting

 - Staffing Skills

 - Outsourcing

-- Planning for deployment
+- Planning for Deployment

 - Calculating ROI

-- Expert tips and advice
+- Expert Tips and Advice

-- Getting more PRO+ essential content
+- Getting more PRO+ exclusive content

 Above all, understand the provider's financial well-being or lack thereof.
 When Pano Logic shut its doors in 2012, customers were left standing out in the cold.